 In Brazilian Pantanal, the occurrence of feral pigs seems to be closely associated with the environmental changes resulting from the land use by traditional livestock.
 The management system employed in the PA must have been the main factor that led to drastic reduction of suitable habitats and disappearance of feral pigs in this area.
-Important changes have been recorded over the last 40 years in plant communities and in the landscape of the Brazilian Pantanal by several authors (Junk et al. 2006; Nunes da Cunha et al. 2007; Pott et al. 2011; Scremin-Dias et al. 2011).
-As from the seventies, the successions of wet years and large floods favored the colonization of tree and shrub species on the grasslands and pastures (Nunes da Cunha & Junk 2004; Nunes da Cunha et al. 2007; Pott et al. 2011).
-Within this scenario, Vochysia divergens (Vochysiaceae) is the species whose expansion in the study region is most evident, although other species such as L. parvifolia, Combretum lanceolatum, C. uiti, Byrsonima orbignyana and Ipomoea fistulosa also have advanced over old open areas (Nunes da Cunha & Junk 2004; Oliveira et al. 2013; Pott et al. 2011).
-Since then, deforestation and 'controlled' fires have been the main forms of clearing land used by ranchers to increase cattle stocking rates (Harris et al. 2005; Junk et al. 2006; Seidl et al. 2001; Wilcox 1992).
-After the creation of the PA in 1999, thousands of cattle were removed from the area and a well-equipped fire brigade was established to control fires throughout the dry season (Brandão et al. 2008).
-With the absence large fires and grazing, the grasslands and other vegetation classes in the PA contrasted sharply with adjacent areas.
-(Oliveira et al. 2013).
+Important changes have been recorded over the last 40 years in plant communities and in the landscape of the Brazilian Pantanal by several authors (Junk et al., 2006; Nunes da Cunha, Junk & Leitão Filho, 2007; Pott et al., 2011; Scremin-Dias, Lorenz-Lemke & Oliveira, 2011).
+As from the seventies, the successions of wet years and large floods favored the colonization of tree and shrub species on the grasslands and pastures (Nunes da Cunha & Junk, 2004; Nunes da Cunha, Junk & Leitão Filho, 2007; Pott et al., 2011).
+Within this scenario, Vochysia divergens (Vochysiaceae) is the species whose expansion in the study region is most evident, although other species such as L. parvifolia, Combretum lanceolatum, C. uiti, Byrsonima orbignyana and Ipomoea fistulosa also have advanced over old open areas (Nunes da Cunha & Junk, 2004; Oliveira, Cordeiro & Hasenack, 2013; Pott et al., 2011).
+Since then, deforestation and 'controlled' fires have been the main forms of clearing land used by ranchers to increase cattle stocking rates (Harris et al., 2005; Junk et al., 2006; Seidl, Silva & Moraes, 2001; Wilcox, 1992).
+After the creation of the PA in 1999, thousands of cattle were removed from the area and a well-equipped fire brigade was established to control fires throughout the dry season (Brandão et al., 2008).
+With the absence large fires and grazing, the grasslands and other vegetation classes in the PA contrasted sharply with adjacent areas (Oliveira, Cordeiro & Hasenack, 2013).
 However, the environmental changes resulting from the traditional livestock are not restricted to the landscape scale, as they also affect the vegetation structure.
-Experiments of exclusion of cattle in the Pantanal showed that the absence of grazing pressure leads to strong growth of woody species (Nunes da Cunha & Junk 2004).
+Experiments of exclusion of cattle in the Pantanal showed that the absence of grazing pressure leads to strong growth of woody species (Nunes da Cunha & Junk, 2004).
 In the central area of the PA there was a huge increase in the biomass of grasses.
-The grasses reach about 1.5 meters high and the access to many areas is difficult or almost impossible on foot or on horseback.
+The grasses reach about 1.5 m high and the access to many areas is difficult or almost impossible on foot or on horseback.
 In regions where grasses predominated a few years ago, in the floodplain of the Cuiabá River (western boundary of PA), shrubs dominate the landscape.
 In other words, nowadays the grasslands in the PA differ greatly from those occupied by feral pigs in the cattle ranch.